Frameworks to Design Approximation Algorithms for Finding Diverse Solutions in Combinatorial Problems: Applications of the framework

-The \NP-hardness is shown by performing a polynomial-time reduction from the maximum independent set problem on cubic graphs, which is known to be \NP-complete~\citep{Garey:Some:1974}.
+\begin{theorem} \DMGC{} is \NP-hard even if $\lambda(G) = 3$ and $w(e) = 1$ for every edge. \end{theorem} \begin{proof} We give a reduction from the maximum independent set problem on cubic graphs, which is known to be \NP-complete~\cite{FLEISCHNER20102742}.
 For a graph $H$, we denote by $\alpha(H)$ the maximum size of an independent set of $H$.
-Let $H$ be a graph in which every vertex has degree exactly $3$.
-Let $H'$ be the graph obtained from $H$ by subdividing each edge twice, that is, each edge is replaced by a path of three edges.
-The set of vertices in $H'$ that do not appear in $H$ is denoted by $D$.
-The following folklore lemma ensures that the value of $\alpha$ increases exactly by $m$.
+Let $(H, k)$ be an instance of this problem, where every vertex of $H$ has degree exactly $3$.